Zip Rzeppa

-Chris "Zip" Rzeppa (born January 8, 1952) is an American former broadcaster.
+Christopher Edward "Zip" Rzeppa (born January 8, 1952) is founder and executive director of Mater Media, a Catholic, nonprofit apostolate whose stated mission is to "make Jesus Christ more known and more loved by more people through media."
+He is also an American former broadcaster and author.

 Early life and career

 He attended Brother Rice High School in Metro Detroit, where he played football and basketball.
 After high school, he attended Boston University, where he earned a degree in journalism and was a member of the basketball team.
 At Boston University, he was a classmate of both Howard Stern and Bill O’Reilly.

 After college, Rzeppa began his professional broadcasting career announcing Boston University football and hockey games.
 He worked at WANE-TV in Fort Wayne, IN and then at WNEM-TV in Saginaw, MI.
 His next stop was WLWT-TV in Cincinnati, OH, where he recorded 'The Ballad of the Bengals', a local hit song celebrating the Cincinnati Bengals.
 He then went to WNEV-TV (now WHDH-TV) in Boston, MA, where he was reunited with Bill O'Reilly, who had recently been hired as a news anchor.